-For the nine months ended September 30, 2020 and 2019, and through the date of issuance of this report, no dividends have been declared or distributed to stockholders.
+For the three months ended March 31, 2021 and 2020, and through the date of issuance of this report, no dividends have been declared or distributed to stockholders.

 In order to qualify as a RIC and to avoid U.S. federal corporate level income tax on the income we distribute to our stockholders, we are required to distribute at least 90% of our net ordinary income and our net short-term capital gains in excess of net long-term capital losses, if any, to our stockholders on an annual basis.
 Additionally, we must distribute an amount at least equal to the sum of 98% of our net ordinary income (during the calendar year) plus 98.2% of our net capital gain income (during each 12-month period ending on October 31) plus any net ordinary income and capital gain net income for preceding years that were not distributed during such years and on which we paid no U.S. federal income tax to avoid a U.S. federal excise tax.
 To the extent that we have income available, we intend to make quarterly distributions to our stockholders.
 Our stockholder distributions, if any, will be determined by our board of directors on a quarterly basis.
 Any distribution to our stockholders will be declared out of assets legally available for distribution.
-The Company did not meet the requirements to qualify as a RIC for the 2019 tax year.
+The Company did not meet the requirements to qualify as a RIC for the 2020 tax year and will be taxed as a corporation under Subchapter C of the Code.
+It may not be in the best interests of the Company's stockholders to elect to be taxed as a RIC at the present time due to the net operating losses and capital loss carryforwards the Company currently has.
+Management will make a determination that is in the best interests of the Company and its stockholders.
+While the Company does not expect to meet the qualifications of a RIC until such time as certain strategic alternatives are achieved, it can still declare a dividend even though it is not required to do so.

 We may not be able to achieve operating results that will allow us to make distributions at a specific level or to increase the amount of our distributions from time to time.
 In addition, we may be limited in our ability to make distributions due to the asset coverage requirements applicable to us as a BDC under the 1940 Act.
-If we do not distribute a certain percentage of our income annually, we could suffer adverse tax consequences, including the possible loss of any qualification as a RIC.
+If we do not distribute a certain percentage of our income annually, we could suffer adverse tax consequences, including the possible failure to qualify as a RIC.
 We cannot assure stockholders that they will receive any distributions.